How to Grow Rosemary

 Salvia rosmarinus Prostrata trailing Rosemary

-That said, I have seen trailing Rosemary, also described as Hardy and Semi Hardy.
-The image here is of the trailing variety growing in a public garden in Rutland UK, with no winter protection and it looks healthy enough.
-This was not a particularly sheltered spot, but Rutland, being in the East, is a dry area and its growing in a container.
+This image is the trailing variety growing in a public garden in Rutland UK, with no winter protection and it looks healthy enough.
+Not a particularly sheltered spot, but Rutland, being in the East, is a dry area and its growing in a container.
 As always, individual planting conditions can make all the difference.

 How to propagate Rosemary by cuttings